TimothyByrd/d2rmm_mods_ch/GambleClassItems_CH/README.md

 - 1.1 Remove options for charms and jewels since they crash D2R (though they worked in D2:Lod).
 - 1.1.1 Update version so D2RMM can detect it.
 - 1.2 Fix Assassin weapon class to include.
+- 1.3 Add options to exclude individual weapon classes and armor slots from gambling.